Product Reviewed: Liquin

 Why Would You Want to Use Liquin?

 For most artists, the biggest benefit of adding Liquin to your oil paint is that it makes it dry faster.
-That enables you to work in layers more easily since you should, ideally, wait for a layer to dry before painting on top of it.
+That enables you to work in layers more easily since you should, ideally, wait for each layer to dry before painting on top of it.
 In my experience, it also means most paintings will be dry enough to ship out of the studio door within a few weeks.

 The other main benefit is that it only modifies the paint viscosity by a small amount: it keeps the paint thicker and stickier than linseed oil will.

 The label claims that it improves gloss, but I don't know of any artists who actually use Liquin for that reason.
 Any gloss enhancement is fairly small and usually not noticeable under a layer of varnish.

 How to Use It

 It's important to use Liquin in small amounts.
 Just a drop or so for every inch you squirt out of a standard 37ml tube of paint.
-You can keep adding an extra drop of Liquin to each subsequent layer.
+You can add an extra drop of Liquin to each subsequent layer.